NEW HAMPSHIRE STUDENT DATA PRIVACY AGREEMENT VERSION (2019)

 (23) Update malicious code protection mechanisms when new releases are available.

 2. Data Breach.
-In the event that Student Data is accessed or obtained by an unauthorized individual, Provider shall provide notification to LEA as soon as practicable and no later than within ten (10) days of the incident.
+In the event that Student Data is accessed or obtained by an unauthorized individual, Provider shall provide notification to LEA as soon as practicable and no later than within twenty (20) days from when Provider confirms or reasonably believes that a Data Breach has occurred.
 Provider shall follow the following process:

 a.
 The security breach notification shall be written in plain language, shall be titled “Notice of Data Breach,” and shall present the information described herein under the following headings: “What Happened,” “What Information Was Involved,” “When it Occurred,” “What We Are Doing,” “What You Can Do,” and “For More Information.”
 Additional information may be provided as a supplement to the notice.

 b.
-The security breach notification described above in section 2(a) shall include, at a minimum, the following information:
+The security breach notification described in Section 2(a) shall include, at a minimum, to the extent known by Provider at the time, the following information:

 i.
 The name and contact information of the reporting LEA subject to this section.